advanced-computer-lab-2023/Abo-Mota-Pharmacy/README.md

 - Change my password.
 - Reset my password via OTP sent to email.
 - Upload and submit required documents for registration such as ID, pharmacy degree, and working licenses.
+- view a list of all available medicines (including picture of medicine, price, description)
+- search for medicine based on name
+- filter medicines based on medicinal use
 - Add a medicine with its details like active ingredients, price, and quantity.
 - Upload images for medicines.
 - Edit details and prices of medicines.